 In the one trial that evaluated sleep there was a statistically significant difference favouring the combined groups of massage and aromatherapy compared with the control group who received no intervention (p= 0.04) [20].
 This trial also measured impact on other symptoms.
 Using the Rotterdam Symptom Checklist, there were no statistically significant differences in impact on physical or psychological symptoms in any of the arms.
 Full data were not reported.

-Two trials measured longer term impact on anxiety [16, 19].
-In one there was no statistically significant difference between trials arms in state or trait anxiety at two or four-weeks [16].
-For example, at two weeks for state anxiety MD -0.33; 95% CI -27.54, 26.88.
-In the other trial, in both arms, symptoms of anxiety improved at both three and six months [19].
-Between group comparisons at three and six months were also not statistically significant.
-Likewise, in this trial, improvements were not statistically different between trial arms with regards to impact on depression, vigour, anger and confusion.

 One trial measured satisfaction [21].
 It reported that all patients were satisfied with receiving aromatherapy and wished to continue.
 It did not report on satisfaction in the arm receiving usual care.
-Three trials reported uneven levels of attrition across trial arms but none provided information about whether the reason for discontinuation was related to the intervention [17, 21, 22].
-One trial reported an adverse event, a rash following the aroma massage [21].

-MASSAGE

-PRIMARY OUTCOMES
+Massage

+Primary outcomes

 Two of the twelve trials on massage measured anxiety, neither measured differential effects between trial arms [20, 27].
 In both trials there were no statistically significant changes in anxiety between baseline and follow-up in all trial arms (massage, aromatherapy, usual care, and no-touch).
 We did not GRADE the evidence as differential effects were not measured.